SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 For example,
-the code below fetches the names of all the pictures in a gallery and then show the first picture:
+the code below fetches the names of all the pictures in a gallery and then shows the first picture:

 .. testcode:: defining-async-function